Kenny-Jing-Xu/survivalMPLdc/cran-comments.md

 There was 1 NOTE:
 * checking for future file timestamps ...
 NOTE unable to verify current time

+## Resubmission

-This is a new release.
+This is a resubmission.
+In this version I have:

+* Converted the DESCRIPTION title to "Penalised Likelihood for Survival Analysis with Dependent Censoring".